return to Home page

 Though synagogues have been the most numerous Jewish community buildings (we have treated them extensively on these pages (more ...), other buildings housed agencies that were also an important part of our community structure.
 This new section of the CJH website will organize our content on community institutions other than synagogues.

-We show these buildings in the order of their opening, which, given the Jewish community's continual eastward movement, is roughly east to west.
+We show these buildings in the order of their opening, which, given the Jewish community's (and much of Cleveland's) continual eastward movement, is roughly near downtown then east.

 Jewish Orphans Home

 In 1868 B'nai B'rith founded an orphanage for children of Jewish veterans of the Civil War.
 They bought a building on Sawtell Avenue (East 51st) that had been built as a "water cure" spa.
-In 1958 would move to Beachwood and become known as Bellefaire.
+In 1926 it would move to Shaker Heights and become known as Bellefaire.

 Educational Alliance